duqian291902259/DusanPlugin/README.md

 1. SVGA-Player.
 1. ChatGPT plugin.
 1. Coding-Clock.
-1. Plugin-in for Android Developer.
+1. Plugins for Android Developer.
 1. And so on...

 ### Plugin Screenshots